We love questions so much

 Applied Behavior Analysis (ABA), which is based on the science of learning and behavior, uses a systematic approach to helping your child develop and learn.
-Principles of ABA can be applied in many areas to help your child, such as (but not limited to) increasing language and communication, improving social and play skills, increasing adaptive skills such as toileting, dressing and feeding, and reducing unwanted behaviors such as tantrums, aggression, or other dangerous behaviors.
+The principles of ABA can be applied in many areas to help your child.
+These include but are not limited to increasing language and communication, improving social and play skills, increasing adaptive skills such as toileting, dressing, and feeding, and reducing unwanted behaviors such as tantrums, aggression, or other dangerous behaviors.

 There are many strategies that fall under the ABA umbrella, such as Natural Environment Teaching, Discrete Trial Training, Early Start Denver Model, and Pivotal Response Training.
 At Ujala Life, we focus on naturalistic, play-based ABA and will individualize the strategies and approach we use for your child based on his/her needs.

 ABA is recommended and endorsed as an effective intervention for ASD by the following:

 - United States Surgeon General